What Are Blood Clots?

 SYMPTOMS OF STROKE

-DEEP VENOUS THROMBOSIS, also known as DVT, is a term for a blood clot most commonly found in the leg veins, although there will be similar symptoms if you have one in the veins of your arm.
-W care about DVTs because they can break off and go to the lungs causing a pulmonary embolism which can be life threatening emergency.
+DEEP VENOUS THROMBOSIS, also known as DVT, is a term for blood clots most commonly found in the leg veins, although there will be similar symptoms if you have one in the veins of your arm.
+We care about DVTs because they can break off and go to the lungs causing a pulmonary embolism which can be life threatening emergency.